fhardison/lgpsi-course/src/class_notes.md

 - Read last part of LGPSI 3
 - Read LGPSI 4 using the instructions in the General section above to prepare for next class.

+# Week 5

+- Read scene 1 and part of scene 2 of LGPSI 4.
+We'll continue this in our next class.

+## Homework

+- Read LGPSI 4 using the instructions in the General seciton above to prepare for next class.
+- Chapter 5 is also ready if you want to read ahead.